Before we got down to the business at hand, I had to ask: who came up with the title Germs Gone Wild?

 His curiosity piqued, King started researching bioweapons and biodefense research.
 What he discovered was an industry run amok, flush with funding after 9/11 and the subsequent anthrax attacks.
 Instead of focusing on public policy and public health, the biodefense industry — which King refers to as the "Academic-Military-Industrial complex" — is playing on public fears and genuine concerns to make billions through risky and sometimes outright dangerous research into everything from anthrax and smallpox to hemorrhagic fever and the plague.
 The growth hasn’t stopped: by 2013, biodefense will be an estimated $5.54 billion business.

 As King sees it, a lack of oversight has created a dangerous regime of unchecked expansion, one "almost certainly a greater danger to our country than any current would-be bioterrorists."
-As the biodefense industry grows in scope and power, so too does the chance that one day, someone somewhere will mess up, unleashing a deadly disease on the planet.
+As the biodefense industry grows in scope and power, so too does the chance that one day, someone somewhere will mess up, unleashing a deadly plague as a result.

 Pretty standard stuff, of course.
 At least until the internet gets a hold of it